 - I want to share my contact details easily with another person, so that we can keep in touch.

 - I want to keep contextual notes about my contact to jog my memory for future interactions.

 - I want to send the list of new contacts to my email for easy follow-ups.

 - I want to easily access my contacts from the cloud, in case I lose their business cards.

-The user story above encapsulates the networking needs of a user, with pertinent features below.
+The user story above encapsulates the networking needs of a user, with relevant features below.
 Users can:

 - Generate a unique badge connected to their personal profile.